GFK Tikvesh: 1950s and 1960s (Vuko Karov's era)

 After relegation from the Yugoslav IV Zona, Tikvesh went on to win comfortably the Shtip Division in 1956–57 with some high-scoring road wins while registering 14 wins-2 draws-2 losses.
 Consistency followed in the next season, as the side led in attack by Vuko Karov and Blazho Malinkov finished as runners-up to Belasica Strumica in the Shtip Division only on goal difference.

 In the early and mid 1960s Tikvesh were second-best on four occasions in the Macedonian Republic League (1962–63 – 1st FK Pobeda Prilep, 1964–65 – 1st FK Teteks Tetovo, 1965–66 – 1st FK Rabotnichki Skopje, 1967–68 – 1st FK Rabotnichki Skopje).

 In 1967–68 Tikvesh finished as runners-up to Rabotnichki Skopje in the Macedonian Republic League, but had done enough to gain promotion to the Yugoslav Second League – East.
-In 1968–69 Tikvesh avoided relegation from the Yugoslav Second League – East and finished just a single point ahead of Ei Mladost Niš, securing survival with one game to go after a late run of good results.
-Angel Kimov and Gligor Totov combined for a respectable 18 league goals (Kimov 10 and Totov 8), while Miodrag Aleksić, a winter loan signing from FK Vojvodina scored 6 goals.
+In 1968–69 Tikvesh avoided relegation from the Yugoslav Second League – East and finished one point ahead of Ei Mladost Niš, securing survival with one game to go after a late run of good results.
+Angel Kimov and Gligor Totov combined for 18 league goals (Kimov 10 and Totov 8), while Miodrag Aleksić, a winter loan signing from FK Vojvodina scored 6 goals.
 They failed to establish themselves in the Yugoslav Second League – East and to avoid the drop in the 1969–70 season.